 There are some people who don't believe racks make much difference to the performance of a sound system.
 We disagree.
 Hi-fi or home cinema electronics need support and isolation to have the best chance of delivering everything they've got.

 In our experience, the best AV racks can have a notable affect on the performance of equipment.
 Clever design elements such as spikes and dampening gaskets help to kill vibration, upgrading the musical performance of your kit.

 So what do you need to know about racks?
 Most are modular, so you can select the number of shelves you need.
 They're usually flat-pack but easy to assemble in around 15 minutes or so.
 You'll also want to pay attention to the type of wood used to make the shelves and choose a finish that suits your style.

 We've tried and tested all options below, and drawn up a list of the best hi-fi and AV racks below.

 If you’re of the opinion all hi-fi racks are created more or less equal, the Evoque Eco 60-40 SE2 will make you rethink your position.
-It's as fine an equipment support as we’ve tried for the money – and the winner of the Best Equipment Rack at the What Hi-Fi?
-Awards 2019.
+It's as fine an equipment support as we’ve tried for the money – and it's the current winner of the Best Equipment Rack at the What Hi-Fi?
+Awards.

 It's well engineered and the bamboo shelving is beautifully finished.
 Great care has been taken to control the flow of mechanical energy in the rack’s structure, with each leg decoupled from the shelf it's attached to.